 I found this quote floating around the internet recently.
 And it just struck me suddenly to write about it.

 These words resonate with me in several parts of my life.

 For one, I’ve been struggling to be happy for several months now, and the reasons why seem to keep growing.

 Some days, I am happy.
 And on other days, I find myself falling backwards into that uncomfortable yet comfortable feeling of sadness.
 Because it hurts to be there, but I’m not brave enough to admit that I’m unhappy.
-So I fall backwards, and sink into the arms of sadness that are willing to pull me in as far as they can so that I lose myself in its overwhelming darkness.
+So I fall backwards, and sink into the arms of sadness that pull me in as far as they can so that I lose myself in its overwhelming darkness.

 I think I’m still struggling with what I went through earlier this year, and it sucks.
 I shouldn’t put a limit on how long it takes to heal, but how long is too long?
 And why hasn’t it gotten better?

 As I’ve gotten older, all the people that were my “friends” have fallen away, revealing who are truly there for me and who was just there for the fun times.
-But I miss the comfort of seeing familiar faces, even if they aren’t real friends.
+But I miss the comfort of seeing familiar faces, even if they aren’t true friends.